goldbergyoni/various-testing-examples/getting-started/demo-flow.md

 ## The suite structure

 - Describe - is used for categorization and reporting, like folder 👯‍
-- Test - name & body
+- Our first test - name & body, when on sale - 10%
+- Make it fail ✅
 - The value of describe - bad and good report 🖼

-## The test structure

-- Constitues 3 parts
-- Arrange - Prepare input
-- Act
-- Assert - Throw error (for now)
-- Outcome - watch mode, make it fail first ✅

 ## AAA

+- Intent - show 3 parts without AAA
-- AAA Formalized code
+- AAA Formalized
+- Arrange - Objects, add records, UI, test doubles
-- Anti-pattern: long test code
+- Anti-pattern: unstructured code
 - AAA BP ✅
 - Repeating idea: Declarative

 ## Assertions

-- Intro - We don't throw exception, rather use special language
-- Exemplify challenge - demonstrate test with array, find2
+- Intro - Show get products method with test
+- Motivation - This assertion will go complex, loops - bugs? we might write test for tests 😂
+- Better - Simple, declarative, HTML ‍‍‍👯‍
-- Better - write expect, fix previous
+- Do it - write expect toContain
+- Value1 - Shorter
-- Smart expect - shows what's missing 🖼‍
+- Value2 - Better error 🖼‍
 - Exception example
 - Show a list of assertions from document 🖼‍ https://jestjs.io/docs/en/expect https://github.com/jest-community/jest-extended
+- Show custom ‍🚀

 ## Test types